Junior Volunteer Requirements

 - Students who are selected to participate must visit Employee Health for required Tuberculosis screenings in the spring during a designated time.
 In addition, documentation is required of 2 MMR vaccines and 2 varicella vaccines or date the teen contracted Chicken Pox.
 A Tdap vaccine will be required if documentation of tetanus is more than 2 years old.

-- All selected Junior Volunteers, returning and new, must attend a Mandatory Orientation on June 17th, the first day of the 8-week program.
+- All selected Junior Volunteers, returning and new, must attend a Mandatory Orientation in June on the first day of the 8-week program.
 If you are unable to attend this mandatory meeting we will be unable to offer you a position as a Junior Volunteer this summer.

 - JVs volunteer at least one full weekday over the course of the eight-week program.